HongruCai/SLGR/README.md

 We study how model size, training data, and inference-time compute affect the performance of generative retrieval, a paradigm where LLMs generate document identifiers.
 To enable robust comparison, we introduce a new evaluation metric based on contrastive entropy and generation loss.
 Our results show that larger LLMs, especially decoder-only models like LLaMA, benefit more from increased inference compute.
 N-gram-based decoding aligns well with scaling trends, highlighting key design choices for future generative retrieval systems.

-> For more details, refer to our paper accepted to SIGIR 2025: [Exploring Training and Inference Scaling Laws in Generative Retrieval](https://arxiv.org/abs/2503.18941).
+> For more details, refer to our paper accepted to **SIGIR 2025**: [Exploring Training and Inference Scaling Laws in Generative Retrieval](https://arxiv.org/abs/2503.18941).

 ## 📦 Requirements